FAQ (Frequently Asked Questions)

 To select which columns to be displayed in a table, and to show or hide columns, use the “Displayed columns” combo selector, below the table.

-How to use saved reports?
+How to use bookmarked reports?

 Next time you need them, they are already saved and configured for use.